gilch/hissp/docs/tutorial.rst

 ('quote', 'Hello')

 You may not have noticed, but congratulations.
-This is metaprogramming:
+We've just written our first metaprogram:
-We just wrote code that writes code.
+The ``q()`` function is Python code that writes Hissp code.
-It output Hissp code, which changes based on an input.

-And, in fact, this ``q()`` function takes the place of a "reader macro", which I'll explain shortly.

 Let's use it.